 Eighty percent of the engineers at Cold Lake are post-graduates with master’s degrees, Michaud said.
 The majors discussed some of AETE’s “numerous” unique test and evaluation capabilities.
 The establishment has 240 personnel in positions of qualified test pilots, flight test engineers, aircraft maintenance, photo and instrumentation technicians, Navigators, system engineers, and support personnel, they said.

 The visit was a reunion of sorts as Michaud hobnobbed with the major professors for the two master’s degrees he’s earned at the Space Institute.
-Dr. Ralph D. Kimberlin was his major professor for the M.S. degree in Aviation Systems.
-Dr. Ahmad D. Vakili was his major professor in 2001 when he received a master’s in Aerospace Engineering.
+Ralph D. Kimberlin was his major professor for the M.S. degree in Aviation Systems.
+Ahmad D. Vakili was his major professor in 2001 when he received a master’s in Aerospace Engineering.
 Both professors attended the seminar.

 Michaud noted that he also recently completed lengthy test pilot training.
 He discussed major modernization work on the Hornet, which he started in 2003.
 He is now heading the second phrase of this work.